 1-228 Aviation Regiment, Winged Warriors

 The Battalion was first activated on 18 July 1963 as 4th Battalion 228th Aviation at Fort Benning, Georgia.
 From 1971 to 1989, the Battalion underwent several transformations, re-designations and relocations.
-On 16 January 1990, 4th Battalion, 228th Aviation relocated the headquarters form Panama and was activated at Soto Cano Air Base, Honduras with six companies to include a Headquarters and Headquarters Company, A and B Company, two FORSCOM rotational units, a CH-47D detachment and a Medical Evacuation unit.
+On 16 January 1990, 4th Battalion, 228th Aviation relocated the headquarters from Panama and was activated at Soto Cano Air Base, Honduras with six companies to include a Headquarters and Headquarters Company, A and B Company, two FORSCOM rotational units, a CH-47D detachment and a Medical Evacuation unit.
 On 4 June 1999, the Battalion underwent its final transformation into the current 1st Battalion, 228th Aviation Regiment.

 In 2018, the 1-228 Aviation Regiment received the FY18 LTG Ellis D. Parker Award as the United States Army’s Top Aviation Battalion for Combat Support.
 The LTG Ellis D. Parker Award recognizes leadership, training, maintenance and safety excellence at the aviation battalion level.